Homemade Brownies (In Microwave, No Mixer, 8 Minutes)

 What makes a brownie fudgy or cakey?

-Other easy treats (30 minutes or less)
+Other sweet treats (30 minutes or less)

 microwave brownie topped with ice cream p2

-If you like this recipe, please leave a 5 star rating 🌟🌟🌟🌟🌟in the recipe card below.
-And if you REALLY like it, consider a review in the comments.
-Thanks very much!
+Please leave a 5 star rating ***** with a comment in the recipe card below if you like the recipe, Thanks so much!

 microwave brownie with ice cream on plate

-Print Recipe Pin Save Recipe
+Print Recipe Pin

 Rate this recipe here